Tag Archives: France

 Alsace by iPhoneClos St Landelin, René Muré

-This is clearly a family-driven winery as we were welcomed into the tasting room by René Muré himself, the 11th generation of the business, our purchases of the day were delivered to our car by his son Thomas, and our subsequent correspondences have been with his daughter Véronique.
+This is a family-driven winery as we were welcomed into the tasting room by René Muré, the 11th generation of the business.
+Both children, Thomas and Véronique work at the winery and in the vineyards as well.
 The nurturing and care given by the family to the vines, which surround the domaine, is evident in the glass.
 Common among many Alsatian winemakers, René Muré produces the full range of varietals and styles of the region.

 Alsace, France - Domaine OstertagDomaine André Ostertag